 “Human cells were submerged in nicotine and in off-the-shelf bought carcinogenic nitrosamines.

-“It is not surprising of course that this damaged the cells, but this has no relationship to any effects of e-cigarettes on people who use them,” he said.
+“It is not surprising of course that this damaged the cells, but this has no relationship to any effects of e-cigarettes on people who use them,”

 “No comparison with conventional cigarettes was made but in the text of the article, the authors acknowledge the key bit of information that is of crucial relevance in this story: vapers show a reduction in these chemicals of 97% compared to smokers.
 They should have added that this may well be the level that nonsmokers obtain from their environment.”